Do you ever look at your surroundings and wish you had so much more. That was me…

 But godliness with contentment is great gain.
 For we brought nothing into the world, and we can take nothing out of it. – 1 Timothy 6:6 NIV

-You might possibly be that husband who is working 24/7 and has a lonely wife and neglected kids at home.
-You’re on a mission to become rich and powerful but have lost the respect of your wife and the adoration of your children.
+You might possibly be working 24/7 and have lonely kids at home.
+You’re on a mission to become rich and powerful but have lost the respect of your family.
 You may lose everything dear to you in your pursuit of becoming respected by society for your position on the social ladder.
+Has your heart been pulled lately to spend more time with those you love?

 These are your greatest blessings💗